mighty-gerbils/gerbil/doc/reference/actor.md

     expiry: (expiry #f)
     reply-expected: (reply-expected? #f))
 ```
-Sends a message to dest, which must be a thread or actor handle, wrapped in an envelope.
+Sends a message to `dest`, which must be a thread or actor handle, wrapped in an envelope.
 - `replyto` is an optional nonce when sending a reply to a previous message.
 - `expiry` is an optional expiry time (as a time object), which denotes the expiry of the
    message.
 Expired messages will not be processed by the reaction macro `<-` below.